A Hidden Sauna Completes This Scandinavian Bathroom

 3 min read

 Named after the homeowners’ daughter, Freja House combines the couple’s Swedish heritage with their deep appreciation for the outdoors.
-When the family relocated from Seattle to Whitefish, Mont., they enlisted Love Schack Architecture to design a home that reflected these influences.
-The goal was a simple, highly efficient home that embraced indoor-outdoor living.
+When the family relocated from Seattle to Whitefish, Mont., they enlisted Love Schack Architecture to design a home that reflects these influences.
+The goal was a simple: create a highly efficient home that embraces indoor-outdoor living.

 An Elevated Bathroom With Scandinavian Influences

-Clean and functional design define the home’s Scandinavian aesthetic, and the primary bathroom is no exception.
-Accessed through the primary suite, the bathroom is located across from a hallway lined with floor-to-ceiling cabinetry.
+Clean, functional design define the home’s Scandinavian aesthetic, and the primary bathroom is no exception.
+Accessed through the primary suite, the bathroom is located across from a hallway lined with floor-to-ceiling cabinets.

-The clean and understated look of the cabinetry is carried throughout the bathroom.
-White tiles and crisp lines are featured throughout the space, but are warmed up by wood trim, brass fixtures, and dark flooring.
+The cabinets' understated look is carried throughout the bathroom.
+White tiles and crisp lines are featured throughout the space, with wood trim, brass fixtures, and dark flooring to add warmth.

 “We realized the potential to use the excess heat from the sauna to vent into the space where the heat pump water heater is.
-If you’re familiar with heat pump water heaters, they heat out of the air, so sometimes that's a detriment, but in this case, it kind of uses up that excess heat,” says Michael.
+If you’re familiar with heat pump water heaters, they heat out of the air, so sometimes that's a detriment, but in this case, it uses up that excess heat,” Michael says.
 “It ended up being perfect and such an integrated part of the whole system of the house.”

 Efficient home building practices can be seen throughout the home.
 With prefabricated panels providing superior insulation and airtightness, the home maintains an average monthly energy cost of just $100—covering heating, the electric sauna, EV charging, and energy use for the attached accessory dwelling unit.